-We removed the media shelf and cut a hole in the divider wall in order to let the chicks have access to the full length of the brooder.
+To prep the cabinet, we removed the media shelf and cut a hole in the divider wall in order to let the chicks have access to the full length of the brooder.
 We decided to keep it this way so that we could separate it if we ever needed to (in case we have chicks that don’t play well together).
-We also had to screw a shelf in place to create the “floor” on the smaller side.
+In order to complete the floor, we screwed a shelf into place on the smaller side of the cabinet.

 Step Three: Build door frames